D-Mfon/alx-system_engineering-devops/0x01-shell_permissions/README.md

-9-John_Doe sets the mode of the file hello
+10-mirror_permissions sets the mode of the file hello the same as olleh’s mode.